neuralmagic/deepsparse/README.md

 ## 🔌 DeepSparse Server

-The DeepSparse inference server allows you to serve models and pipelines in deployment in CLI.
+The DeepSparse Server allows you to serve models and pipelines in deployment in CLI.
 The server runs on top of the popular FastAPI web framework and Uvicorn web server.

 ```bash
 pip install deepsparse[server]